stellar/stellar-core/src/bucket/readme.md

 To avoid additional disk reads from these "false positives", the `RangeIndex` also uses a bloom filter to determine if a given entry exists in the `Bucket` before doing a disk read and iterating through the corresponding page.
-The bloom filter is probabalistic and still has a false positive rate, but it is low (1/1000).
+The bloom filter is probabilistic and still has a false positive rate, but it is low (1/1000).

 Even with the bloom filter, the `RangeIndex` must still iterate through each entry in a